 This means that with deeded ownership, many deeds are issued for each property.
 For example, a condominium unit sold in one-week timeshare increments will have 52 total deeds when fully sold, one issued to each partial owner.

-If the timeshare is structured as a shared leased ownership, the developer retains deeded title to the property, and each owner holds a leased interest in the property.
+If the timeshare is structured as shared leased ownership, the developer retains deeded title to the property, and each owner holds a leased interest in it (similar to a rental tenant).
 Each lease agreement entitles the owner to use a particular property each year for a set week, or a "floating" week during a set of dates.

-If you buy a leased ownership timeshare, your interest in the property typically expires after a certain term of years, or at the latest, upon your death.
+Your interest in the property typically expires after a certain term of years, or at the latest, upon your death.

-A leased ownership also typically restricts property transfers more than a deeded ownership interest.
+A leased ownership also typically places more restrictions on property transfers than a deeded ownership interest does.
 This means as an owner, you might be restricted from selling or otherwise transferring your timeshare to another.
-Due to these factors, a leased ownership interest might be purchased for a lower purchase price than a similar deeded timeshare.
+That's why a leased ownership interest can often be purchased at lower cost than a similar deeded timeshare.